Homemade Sourdough Ravioli | Fun Sourdough Recipe

 Move the mixture to a work surface and start working it together until it becomes a cohesive ball of dough.
 Knead a few minutes until it is smooth.

-Add dough to a bowl, cover, and allow to ferment for at least 6 hours.
+Add dough to a bowl, cover with plastic wrap, and allow to ferment for at least 6 hours at room temperature.

 Alternatively, you can go ahead and make the pasta without fermenting the dough.